From the stories we tell to the process used to tell them, join Improbable in creating music and opera that is in – and of – the moment.

 We’re incredibly excited by the Future Sounds projects we’ve put together so far (and hope to announce more new works before too long).
 However, the scale of the projects is vast, and stepping into the world of opera and music-theatre as a producer requires a lot of resources.
 We’re not a major opera house with a large venue; we’re a small touring theatre company with great artistic relationships and big ambitions.
 Your support will help secure the next two years of a programme that places process, improvisation, spontaneity and awareness at the heart of music and opera’s contemporary oeuvre.

-With your support, we hope to raise £10,000 towards the Future Sounds programme.
-Specifically, this will enable us to be an official co-commissioner and co-producer of Tao of Glass; support the development of Mother Nature in 2019/20, including commissioning new pieces of music and supporting an album recording; partner with the Metropolitan Opera New York on Discovering Akhnaten; and host a one-day Devoted & Disgruntled on music theatre with Royal & Derngate Northampton.
+We are currently raising funds to enable us to be an official co-commissioner and co-producer of Tao of Glass; support the development of Mother Nature in 2019/20, including commissioning new pieces of music and supporting an album recording; partner with the Metropolitan Opera New York on Discovering Akhnaten; and host a one-day Devoted & Disgruntled on music theatre with Royal & Derngate Northampton.

-Of course, we’ll need to raise more than £10,000 to deliver the full programme – but your support at this crucial stage, when some of the projects are little more than ideas bubbling through, will help us to hit the ground running and unlock future funding.
-Click here to find out more.
+Your support at this crucial stage, when some of the projects are little more than ideas bubbling through, will help us to hit the ground running and unlock future funding.
+If you would like to support Future Sounds, click here get in touch with Anna, our Development officer.

 Phelim is a founder member of Improbable.
 He has won various awards such as an Olivier Award for Best Entertainment, TMA Awards for Best Touring Production and Best Director and a Critics Circle Best Designer Award.
 He was awarded a National Endowment for Science, Technology and the Arts fellowship and an Honorary Doctorate from the Middlesex University.
 He is also a father and a husband.